kislyuk/kislyuk.com/drafts/2020-09-23-fargate-wdl.markdown

 projects boasts a vibrant user community, a rich feature set, and a sustained development history.
 In my day-to-day work I have ended up using WDL extensively.
 This is in large part due to the excellent work of my colleague [Mike Lin](https://www.mlin.net/).
-Thanks to Mike, WDL is the only workflow language with multiple production runtime implementations, and one of very few with a formal, tested language specification.
+Thanks to Mike, WDL is the only workflow language with multiple production runtime (interpreter) implementations, and one of very few with a formal, tested language specification.
 The next ingredient for success is a deep focus on developer tooling provided by the [miniwdl](https://github.com/chanzuckerberg/miniwdl) project.

 Miniwdl is a WDL interpreter and runtime (workflow runner).
 Like all foundational software, miniwdl started with a deep, informed focus on developer productivity: it emphasizes speed of execution, usable interfaces and abstractions, and